On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Introduction

-A variety of proof strategies are known for the theorem.
-One of them (see, for example, book~\cite{shrivbookcomb} by Schrijver) is based on linear programming, fractional matchings, and fractional vertex covers.
-Also the K\"onig--Hall--Egerv\'ary theorem may be expressed as a complete characterization result of matrices (or graphs) extremal in some sense.
+A variety of proof strategies are known for this theorem.
+One of them (see, for example, book~\cite{schrijver.combopt} by Schrijver) is based on linear programming, fractional matchings, and fractional vertex covers.
+The K\"onig--Hall--Egerv\'ary theorem may be also expressed as a complete characterization of matrices (or graphs) extremal in some sense.

-To illustrate this we define a \textit{polyplex} $K$ of weight $W$ to be a nonnegative matrix in which the sum of entries over each row and each column is not greater than $1$ and the sum of all entries is equal to $W$.
-In other words, a polyplex of order $n$ and of weight $W$ is a fractional matching in a bipartite graph with parts of size $n$.
+To illustrate this, we define a \textit{polyplex} $K$ of order $n$ and of weight $W$ to be a nonnegative matrix order $n$ in which the sum of entries over each row and each column is not greater than $1$ and the sum of all entries is equal to $W$.
+In other words, a polyplex is a fractional matching in a balanced bipartite graph.
 We call a polyplex of the maximum possible weight (i.e. weight $n$) to be a \textit{polydiagonal}.

-We will say that a $(0,1)$-matrix $A$ is extremal for polyplexes of weight $W$ if on the support of $A$ there are no polyplexes of weight $W$ or greater but after changing any zero entry of $A$ to one the resulting matrix has a polyplex of weight at least $W$.
+We will say that a $(0,1)$-matrix $A$ is extremal for polyplexes of weight $W$ if there are no polyplexes $K$ of weight $W$ or greater with $supp (K) \subseteq supp (A)$ but after adding any entry to the support $A$ there is a polyplex of weight at least $W$ within the support of the resulting matrix.
 Then one more equivalent form of the K\"onig--Hall--Egerv\'ary theorem is the following: all $(0,1)$-matrices extremal for polyplexes of weight $W$ are exactly the matrices in which zero entries form an $s \times t$ submatrix with $s + t = 2n - \left\lceil W \right\rceil + 1$.

-For multidimensional matrices we also introduce a polyplex that is equivalent to a fractional matching in a $d$-partite $d$-uniform hypergraph with parts of equal sizes.
-The main aim of this paper is, using geometry interpretation and theory of linear programming, to take several steps towards the generalization of K\"onig--Hall--Egerv\'ary theorem for a multidimensional case and investigate multidimensional matrices extremal for polyplexes.
-In other words, we research $d$-partite $d$-uniform hypergraphs extremal for fractional matchings of a given weight.
+For multidimensional matrices, we introduce a polyplex so that it is equivalent to a fractional matching in a $d$-partite $d$-uniform hypergraph with parts of equal sizes (such hypergraphs are often called balanced).
+The main aim of the present paper is, using a geometric interpretation and theory of linear programming, to take several steps towards the generalization of K\"onig--Hall--Egerv\'ary theorem for a multidimensional case and investigate multidimensional matrices extremal for polyplexes.
+In other words, we research balanced $d$-partite $d$-uniform hypergraphs extremal for fractional matchings of a given weight.